nicholasjclark/MRFcov/README.md

 data("Bird.parasites")
 ```

+Visualise the dataset to see how analysis data needs to be structured.
+In short, node variable (i.e. species) occurrences need to included as binary variables (1s and 0s) as the left-most variables in the `data`.
+Any covariates can be included as the right-most variables.
+Note, these covariates should all be on a similar scale, ideally using the `scale` function for continuous covariates (or similar)

 Run an MRF model using a single continuous covariate (scale.prop.zos).
 Here w and a weak penalization parameter (`lambda1`) for LASSO variable selection

 ``` r